|HPS 0410||Einstein for Everyone|

 You would be forgiven for thinking that the new geometry of 5NONE is a very peculiar and unfamiliar geometry and that there is no easy way to comprehend it as a whole.
 The surprising thing is that this is not so.
 The geometry of 5NONE and the geometry of the other postulate 5MORE turn out to be the geometries that arise naturally in surfaces of constant curvature.
 Recognizing that fact makes it easy to visualize these new geometries and one rapidly develops a sense of the sorts of results that will be demonstrable in them.

 We will see in this chapter how this arises.
-Indeed it makes the visualization too easy, that danger is that we overlook the fact that we are really dealing with new an different geometries.
+It is a trick that makes visualizing the geometries of 5NONE and 5MORE easy.
+Indeed, it makes makes it too easy.
+We now risk a new danger: we may just overlook the fact that we are really dealing with new and different geometries.

 It isn't quite that simple.
 We do need to adjust our notion of what a straight line is.
 The essential idea remains the same.
 A straight line between two points A and B is still the shortest distance between two points.
 But now we are forced to remain on the surface of the sphere in finding the shortest distance.
 There is no burrowing into the earth to get a shorter distance between two points.
 The curve that implements the shortest distance in the surface is known as a "geodesic".